Reay – Year 6

 Collective Worship: An opportunity for the whole school to reflect and prepare for the day ahead rejoicing in cheerful songs and talking to God through prayer.

 English: Our English curriculum is mastery, text-based and linked to our thematic approach to learning.
 Each half term, children are introduced to a new text from which specific skills are taught.

 Reading: A carefully-tailored whole-class activity designed to develop and enhance individual reading skills.
 The children are encouraged, through questioning, to develop their competency of interrogation, inference and deduction.

 Wider Curriculum: Our wider curriculum is taught through our cross-curricular approach to learning.
 This incorporates science, history, geography, religious education, music, art, drama, modern foreign languages (MFL) and social, moral, spiritual and cultural learning (SMSC).

 - Homework is set each Friday on Google Classroom.
-It should be completed by the following Wednesday.
+It should be completed by the following Thursday evening.
 It will mainly consist of relevant writing, spelling, reading and maths tasks.
 However, other work may also be set from time to time.

-- Pupils should have a named water bottle in school for taking back home each day.
+- Pupils should have a named water bottle in school.

 - Please ensure all clothing is named too.